gunduzc/argonaut/README.md

 1. You use it as an access measure, only deriving the credientials for your service provider that holds your actual secrets.

-2. You use it for entire digital identity with various salts, completely replacing other password managers.
+2. You use it for your entire digital identity with various salts, completely replacing other password managers.

 For the former usecase, this is a tool to reach your secrets from anywhere in